OxfordSKA/OSKAR/readme.txt

 3.4 Unit tests
 --------------------------------------------------------------------------------
-A number of unit test binaries are build, and can be found in the module/test directories.
+A number of unit test binaries are built, and can be found in the module/test directories.